jito-foundation/jito-solana/priority-fee-sharing/README.md

 sudo vim /etc/systemd/system/priority-fee-share.service
 ```

-*NOTE:* Make sure to fill out all of the `REQUIRED` and `PATH REQUIRED` parameters
+**NOTE:** Make sure to fill out all of the `REQUIRED` parameters in the service file

-*NOTE:* If you are using your local RPC, you have to run your validator with `--enable-rpc-transaction-history` enabled.
+**NOTE:** If you are using your local RPC, you have to run your validator with `--enable-rpc-transaction-history` enabled.

 ### 3. Create Fee Records Directory